abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 Recollection of the Sangha, mean?

 A: It’s a way of classification in terms of entry into realization.
-There are four stages of realization: steam-entry, once-returner, non-returner, and fully enlightened being, or arahant. *Sotāpanna*, *sakadāgāmi*, *anāgāmi*, arahant.
+There are four stages of realization: stream-entry, once-returner, non-returner, and fully enlightened being, or arahant. *Sotāpanna*, *sakadāgāmi*, *anāgāmi*, arahant.
 So there’s four.